ZeeCoder/container-query/packages/react-container-query/README.md

 }
 ```

-And assuming that `stats` is the object obtained by running the above CSS
+And assuming that `meta` is the object obtained by running the above CSS
 through the [postcss plugin](https://github.com/ZeeCoder/container-query/tree/master/packages/postcss-container-query).

 The one thing you need to keep in mind is that the container css class